Lisarow

 The level of residential development activity in Lisarow is very low in comparison to the average area assessed nationally by AreaSearch

-This pace of new supply has kept up with or exceeded demand, providing ample buyer choices and room for population growth beyond current forecasts.
-The average construction cost value of new dwellings was $319,000.
-In FY26, commercial approvals totaled $14.0 million, suggesting steady commercial investment activity.
-Compared to Greater Sydney, Lisarow's building activity is significantly lower, at 73.0% below the regional average per person.
+This indicates that new supply is meeting or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
+The average expected construction cost value of new dwellings in Lisarow is $319,000.
+In FY26, there have been $14.0 million in commercial approvals, indicating steady commercial investment activity.
+Compared to Greater Sydney, Lisarow records significantly lower building activity, at 73.0% below the regional average per person.
 This constrained new construction typically reinforces demand and pricing for existing homes.

 Frequently Asked Questions - Development